General Terms and Conditions Consumers

 Article 9 - Ownership of hardware until everything is paid

-Article 10 - Time limits for notification of claims
+Article 10 - Deadlines for reporting claims

 Article 13 - KYC data for payment processors

-Article 15 - Payment processor and transition
+Article 15 - Payment processors, fees and transition

 Article 16 - Results and growth expectations